 Do I need workers’ comp if I am self-employed?

-When you work for yourself, you’re in charge of getting your own workers’ compensation insurance.
+When you work for yourself, you’re in charge of getting your own workers’ comp insurance.

 Workers’ compensation is required by law in most states for businesses that have W2 employees.
 If you’re self-employed with no employees, you’re most likely legally exempt from purchasing workers’ compensation.